news

 Holmes herself is expected to be released in 2032, though this could change with further sentence reductions for good behaviour.

-Now, in her first interview from prison, the 41-year-old is maintaining her innocence about what happened at Theranos.
+In her first interview from prison, the 41-year-old maintained her innocence about what happened at Theranos.

-"I refused to plead guilty to crimes I did not commit," she told PEOPLE.
+"I refused to plead guilty to crimes I did not commit," she told PEOPLE in February.

 "Theranos failed.
 But failure is not fraud."